This is the natural capital of the Auvergne, and in recent

 Auberge de Chabanettes, 63590 Auzelles.

-Located in the Auvergne, and more specifically in the stunning Livradois-Forez Regional National Park, this 5-room auberge is under new management, and offers a splendid and peaceful escape from the brouhaha of town and city life.
+Located in the stunning Livradois-Forez Regional National Park, this 5-room auberge/boutique-hotel offers a splendid and peaceful escape from the brouhaha of town and city life.
 Restaurant, free parking, WiFi and just 20 miles from Clermont-Ferrand airport.